Ningbo Sibranch Microelectronics Technology Co.,Ltd.:Your Trustworthy 300mm Silicon Wafer Manufacturer!

 Q: How pure must the silicon substrate be?

 A: High purity with minimal metallic or crystallographic contamination is essential for gate dielectric quality.
-Silicon for advanced nodes may utilize purity levels beyond 11 nines (99.999999999%).
+Silicon for advanced nodes may require purity levels beyond 11 nines (99.999999999%).

-Q: Can silicon oxide replace silicon substrates in devices?
+Q: Can silicon oxide replace silicon substrates in semiconductor devices?

-A: No. Silicon oxide serves an isolation and dielectric function, but devices like transistors require an underlying semiconductor substrate like silicon for functionality.
+A: No. Silicon oxide serves an isolation and dielectric function, but active devices like transistors require an underlying semiconductor substrate such as silicon for functionality.
 Only silicon itself enables efficient switching behavior.

 Q: How much silicon is consumed during oxidation?

-A: Approximately 44% of initial oxide thickness results from consumption of the silicon wafer itself.
-The balance derives from the oxygen source.
-This ratio determines final oxide purity.
+A: Approximately 44-46% of the final oxide thickness results from consumption of the silicon wafer itself.
+The remainder comes from the oxygen source.
+This ratio contributes to determining final oxide purity.

 Why Choose Us